 So, if you buy a headphone that prevents sound leakage and provides you complete sound isolation, then closed-back headphones are best for you.

 In another case, if a small amount of sound leakage did not bother you and your surroundings, then open-back headphones are the best option for you.
-Also, open-back headphones provide you better comfort, and you can use them for a long period as well.
+Also, open-back headphones provide you better comfort, and you can use them for a long time.

 5. Does the Price Matter?

 Don’t get me wrong here; I’m not saying that these brands are not good.
-My point is to make sure you know what you are going to buy and what are your top priorities.
+My point is to make sure you know what you are going to buy and your top priorities.

-These are the five points that I consider while reviewing the best headphones for a guitar amp, and I recommend you consider them as well.
+I consider these five points while reviewing the best headphones for a guitar amp, and I recommend you consider them as well.

 1. AKG K240 STUDIO | Best Budget Headphone

 Good: AKG K240 headphones are ideal for professional studio works and guitar amps.
 The audio quality is excellent and flat.
-Mid-range and high frequencies are bright and clean and don’t emphasis on any particular frequency.
-The bass is also pretty much, not too heavy, and does not affect other music.
+Mid-range and high frequencies are bright and clean and don’t emphasize any particular frequency.
+The bass is also pretty much not too heavy and does not affect other music.

-K240 Provides excellent comfort with a leather and adjustable headband, replaceable and comfort ear pads you can use them for longer periods.
+K240 Provides excellent comfort with a leather and adjustable headband, replaceable and comfortable ear pads you can use for longer periods.
 The best budget and Best for recording or practicing long sessions.

-Bottom line: If you’re okay with the semi-open design, then this is the best headphones for guitar amp under $50.
+Bottom line: If you’re okay with the semi-open design, then AKG k240 is the best headphones for guitar amps under $50.